-The threat of cutworms in Arizona is sporadic, and appears to increase in response to environmental conditions such as warmer temperatures.
-The adult moth has gray-brown fore wings with irregular markings, the hind wings are lighter in color.
+The threat of cutworms in Arizona is sporadic, and appears to vary in response to environmental conditions such as warm weather.
+Cutworm populations are heaviest during the fall.
+The adult moth has gray-brown fore wings with irregular markings; the hindwings are lighter in color.
 The female moth lays her eggs on the leaves and stem near the soil surface.

-Cutworm populations are heaviest during the fall and have the most significant impact on seedlings.
+Seedlings are the most significantly impacted by cutworm attack.
 Newly hatched larvae feed on the leaves temporarily, but then drop to the soil surface and burrow underground.
-The larvae emerge at night and feed on the cauliflower seedlings.
-The cutworm attacks cauliflower by cutting the stem at, or just below the soil surface.
-A single cutworm is capable of damaging several plants in one evening and a large population can destroy an entire cauliflower stand.
-When cutworms have been active, one might observe several wilted or cut off plants in a row.
+The larvae emerge at night and feed on the greens plants.
+The cutworm attacks seedlings by cutting the stem at, or just below, the soil surface.
+A single cutworm is capable of damaging several plants in one evening and a large population can destroy an entire greens stand.
+When cutworms have been active, one might observe several wilted or collapsed plants in a row.
 A stand that has recently been thinned is especially sensitive to cutworm attack.
 Cutworms frequently occur in fields that were previously planted with alfalfa or pasture.

 Sampling and Treatment Thresholds: Prior to planting, the field, field borders and adjoining fields should be monitored for cutworms.
-Pheromone traps can be used to monitor for the presence of cutworms in a field.
+Pheromone traps can be used to monitor the presence of cutworms in a field.
 Once seedlings have emerged, fields should be scouted twice a week.
 If an area of several wilted or cut off plants is discovered, the surrounding soil should be dug into and searched for cutworms.
-Cutworms are nocturnal; therefore it is easiest to scout for them on the soil surface during the evening.
+Cutworms are nocturnal; therefore it is best to scout for them on the soil surface during the evening.
 Cutworms are often not noticed until crop damage has become severe.
-The University of Arizona recommends that fields should be treated as soon as soon as stand loss begins 14.
+University of Arizona experts suggest treating a field as soon as soon as stand loss begins 15.

-Biological Control: There are some natural enemies to the cutworm; however, they do not provide adequate control.
+Biological Control: There are some natural enemies to the cutworm, however they do not provide adequate control.

-Chemical Control: Baits can be used to control cutworms but are more effective when used prior to cauliflower emergence.
+Chemical Control: Baits can be used to control cutworms but are more effective when used prior to greens emergence.
 These baits should be placed in the areas where cutworms have been found in previous years.
 Cutworms often occur at the field borders or in isolated areas within the field.
 Sometimes spot and edge treatments are sufficient to control cutworm populations.
-Spinosad, chlorpyrifos, methomyl and pyrethroids such as permethrin and cypermethrin are the most commonly used chemistries used to control cutworm populations.
-The larvae, however, are often controlled when the crop is sprayed for stand-establishment pests.
-Cutworms usually do not get an opportunity to establish a population.
+Spinosad, chlorpyrifos, methomyl and pyrethroids are the most commonly used chemistries for controlling cutworm populations.
+However, in Arizona, methomyl is not registered on rape greens; and spinosad and chlorpyrifos are not registered for use on beet greens.

+Cutworms are often controlled when the crop is sprayed for stand-establishment pests.
+The larvae usually do not get an opportunity to establish a population.

-Cultural Control: Fields in close proximity to alfalfa fields are especially prone to cutworm infestation, and should be carefully monitored.
+Cultural Control: Fields that are in close proximity to alfalfa fields are especially prone to cutworm infestation, and should be carefully monitored.
 Cutworms tend to reoccur in the same area of a field and in the same fields.
-It is important to control weeds, that can act as hosts to cutworms, in and surrounding the field.
+It is important to control weeds that can act as hosts to cutworms, in the field and surrounding the field.
 The field should be plowed a minimum of two weeks prior to planting, in order to kill cutworms, hosts and food sources.

-Post-Harvest Control: There are no methods for the post-harvest control of cutworms.
+Post-Harvest Control: There are no effective methods for the post-harvest control of cutworms.